the episode

 Kimberly Faith: But I think mom is extraordinary because

-John McLarty: will agree with with that.
+John McLarty: She is extraordinary.
+I will agree with that.

 Kimberly Faith: Well, everybody that meets her just, like, you know, can’t believe number one that she’s 80.
 And I